JuliaPlots/MakieGallery.jl/docs/src/scenes.md

 <!--TODO add universe example here-->

+## Current Scene

+Knowing what Scene you are working with at any given moment is paramount as you work with more complex Makie implimentations containing multiple Scenes.
+You can check your current scene by doing `AbstractPlotting.current_scene()` which will return the current active scene (the last scene that got created).

 ## Modifying the Scene

 Makie offers mutation functions to scale, translate and rotate your Scenes on the fly.